Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/JakobRaatschen/Project_Description_Jakob_Raatschen.md

 For this visualization we need the `confidence` dataset.

-The goal should be to create a figure comparing confidence ratings for correct and incorrect decisions for each study on both a group and an individual level.
+The goal should be to create a figure comparing `Confidence` ratings for correct and incorrect decisions (`Accuracy`) for each study on both a group and an individual level.
 For correct decisions confidence should be high, for incorrect decisions low.

-On the x-Axis for each study the differentiation between correct and incorrect should be made on the y-Axis the confidence ratings.
-Label the studies based on the colour of the data points/lines and create a legend explaining the colours.
+On the x-Axis for each study the differentiation between correct and incorrect should be made (`Accuracy`), the y-Axis should show the `Confidence`.
+Label the studies (`study_id`) based on the colour of the data points/lines and create a legend explaining the colours.

-For each study you will need to calculate the average confidence ratings on an individual and group level for correct and incorrect decisions.
+For each study you will need to calculate the average `Confidence` ratings on an individual and group level for correct and incorrect (`Accuracy`) decisions.

-It could make sense to visualize the data points in a spaghetti plot connecting the confidence ratings for correct and incorrect decisions for each participant with more transparent lines and the average across all participants with a more prominent line.
+It could make sense to visualize the data points in a spaghetti plot connecting the `Confidence` ratings for correct and incorrect decisions for each participant with more transparent lines and the average across all participants with a more prominent line.